 The Disney cartoon "The Golden Touch" (1935).
 Out of dissatisfaction with one of his directors Disney directed it himself.
 The cartoon was a huge box office bomb and animators were reminded never to speak of it again.
 Disney too never personally directed a short cartoon again.

 Chuck Jones once said that if he were allowed to, he would burn the negatives to every Looney Tunes short he made before 1948 (which had slow pacing and were too much like something Disney's animation company would do).
-The one short that seemed to get the most contempt from him was Elmers Candid Camera.
+The one short that seemed to get the most contempt from him was Elmer's Candid Camera.

 Carl Barks, Don Rosa and some of the 9 Old Men grew to hate the animated show DuckTales for not being true to the stories that Carl Barks wrote, as well as taking away TMS's time away from Little Nemo: Adventures in Slumberland (in fact, two of them— Frank Thomas and Ollie Johnston— did work on Little Nemo just so that they could work on something that was outside of what Disney was dishing out at the time).

 Trey Parker and Matt Stone feel this way about the first three seasons of South Park, as Parker states outright in a 2011 Entertainment Weekly article: "It's just embarrassing to watch".
-In fact they hate season 2 so much that they didn't even do commentaries on the DVDs like they did for the other seasons.

-The only season 2 episode that they even seem to remotely like is "Not Without my Anus", as they cited it as something "weird and different," though most fans don't agree, as it was pointless filler that interrupted the conclusion of the "Cartman's Mom is a Dirty Slut" two-parter, in which Cartman tries to find the identity of his biological father.
+The only season 2 episode that they even seem to remotely like is "Not Without My Anus", as they cited it as something "weird and different," though most fans don't agree, as it was pointless filler that interrupted the conclusion of the "Cartman's Mom is a Dirty Slut" two-parter, in which Cartman tries to find the identity of his biological father.
 But it was April Fool's Day when it aired, so it was fitting.

 Jon McClenahan wasn't satisfied with the end product of The Jetsons Movie, he said it was the worst animated film he had ever seen and felt embarrassed to have his name in the credits.